 I have always been a "nudie booty" in my own home.
 I would come home from work or class and just shed my clothes.
 It's not so much that I dislike clothes; I actually love them quite a bit.
 I love to be able to express myself with my wardrobe, but when I want to relax, I don't want anything to do with them.
 Not even underwear.
 Nudie Booty.

 My husband had always liked it in the past.
 He'd come home from a long day at work to find his naked girlfriend sitting at her computer playing World of Warcraft, or his naked newly big-breasted pregnant wife sleeping on the couch.
 He even thought it was cute after our first son was born to find the two of us naked napping in the bed.

-Not too long after the big gender reveal of our latest pregnancy, my husband came home and found me and our son, both naked, playing in the bath tub together.
+Not too long after the big gender reveal of our latest pregnancy, my husband came home and found me and our son, both naked, playing in the bathtub together.
 He very calmly said "Don't you think you should start covering up around him?
 He's getting a little old for that."
 I just brushed it off saying that our two-year-old didn't care or understand just yet.
 Husband let it go.

 But now that our youngest son is about to turn one and our oldest son is just over three and well aware of the differences between my body and his and his brother's, the thought of my nudity around them has stirred up a sense of panic in my husband again.

 Husband and I had a long talk about it one night because I honestly don't understand his problem with my being nude around our boys and he rebutted that he didn't understand why it was such a big deal to me.

-That one stumped me.
-I told him I'd think about it and get back to him.
-Well, I've thought about it, and here's why it's a big deal: because my body isn't bad.Of course, I do realize there will probably come a time when being around naked mommy will embarrass one or both of my boys, and when the time comes that one of them asks me to cover up, I will.
+I feel like not changing who I am, not hiding my body or being ashamed of my body will be a good foundation and example to point my sons into this direction.Of course, I do realize there will probably come a time when being around naked mommy will embarrass one or both of my boys, and when the time comes that one of them asks me to cover up, I will.